In this post I’ll share my experience (and write a sort of a review) with the Porkbun domain registrar (affiliate link).

 1. Introduction – how I came to Porkbun

-So I was looking for a cheaper, yet reliable alternative.
-On some forums and other on-line places, I saw that people praise Porkbun.
-So decided to give them a chance.
-They chose a bit “strange” name for their brand and domain: “porkbun.com”.
-I like to joke saying that Porkbun leave the best domain names to their customers, taking the worst one for themselves. 🙂
+I was looking for a cheaper, yet reliable alternative.
+On some forums and other sites, I saw praise for Porkbun, so I decided to give them a chance.
+They chose a bit strange of a name for their brand and domain: “porkbun.com“.
+I like to joke that Porkbun leaves the best domain names to their customers, taking the worst one for itself. 🙂

 2. Domain registration and renewal

 Domain registration, renewal, as well as domain transfer from another registrar, all go smoothly.
-User interface is clear and straight forward.
-Registration renewal price is nicely and clearly listed up front.
+The user interface is clear and straightforward.
+The domain registration renewal price is clearly listed upfront.

-Because of problematic Serbian banks, I like being able to pay up front some funds with provider’s account.
-Here’s what that looks like with Namecheap domain registrar:
+Because of problematic Serbian banks, I like being able to deposit some funds upfront in my user account.
+Here’s what that looks like with Namecheap:

 3. Porkbun technical support and user interface

-Technical support is good in my experience – they reply quickly and explain nicely.
+Their technical support is good in my experience – they get back to you quickly and explain everything.

-The problem can be solved by disabling your password manager, like LastPass.
-Which is generally a good idea for a domain registrar.
+The problem can be solved by disabling your password manager, like LastPass – which is generally a good security idea for a domain registrar.

 4. Porkbun prices and business policy

-The main reason for considering changing Namecheap domain registrar are renewal prices.
-Porkbun’s prices are among the cheaper: for both domain registration, renewal, and domain transfer from another registrar.
+The main reason for considering changing from the Namecheap domain registrar is their domain registration renewal prices.
+Porkbun’s prices are among the cheapest: for domain registration, renewal, as well as domain transfer from another registrar.

 All the prices, including the renewal price, are clearly displayed.